KeshavJha/learningProjects/GitCommands/CmmandsForUbuntu.md

 `pip3 install jupyter` -- pip3 is required to install jupyter for python 3, pip installs for

+#Install new JDK in IntelliJ Idea :
+File -> Project ->

 # Ubuntu Commands
 `shutdown -P`  ---- shutdown Ubuntu